un-def/i3blocks-mpris/README.md

 This option provides a mapping of X11 mouse buttons numbers to [MPRIS methods][mpris-methods].
 You can use the `xev` program to determine button numbers.

+#### dedupe

+*Type:* boolean

+*Default value:* `true`

+For some reason, the Spotify app emits several identical signals for one action/event (e.g., it produces **four** `PropertiesChanged` signals when a track is played or paused).
+If this option is set `true`, the blocklet will compare the updated message with the previous one and print it only if it has changed.
+There is no reason to turn off deduplication except for debugging.

 ### Config example

 ```json